 The manufacturers of safety-critical systems and their suppliers need software tools that support automated safety analysis of their system models in order to follow best practices and applicable standards in a cost-effective manner.
 QuantUM is a tool environment that offers automated model-based functional safety analysis (Fault Tree Analysis, FMEA).
 It can directly process architecture models edited by the mentioned software design tools.
 The engineer or developer does not have to be schooled in the use of formal verification methods or tools, yet can use the benefits due to the automatic translation and verification that is done by QuantUM.
 Results can then be presented in different formats like UML Sequence Diagrams or Fault Trees.

-Cost-effective automated model-based safety analysis using the widely used languages UML and SysML.
+Model Based: Cost-effective automated model-based safety analysis using the widely used languages UML and SysML.

-Compatible with international safety standards and best practices in many domains (automotive, avionic, medical equipment, etc.)
+Cross Domain: Compatible with international safety standards and best practices in many domains (automotive, avionic, medical equipment, etc.)

-Tight integration into system engineering development processes.
+Process: Tight integration into system engineering development processes.

 Our approach depicted in the Figure above can be summarized by identifying the following steps:

 - A UML / SysML Model is created in the usual engineering process.

 - Our UML / SysML extension, in the form of stereotypes, is used to annotate the UML / SysML model with all information that is needed to perform a safety analysis directly in the editor normally used in the engineering process.
 This information includes the specification of (safety-) requirements and failure mode specifications.

 - The annotated UML / SysML model is then exported in the XML Metadata Interchange (XMI) format which is the standard format for exchanging UML / SysML models.